-Electricity exchanges – liquidity growth and regional coupling26.
-March 2019. / SEE Energy News
+Electricity exchanges – liquidity growth and regional coupling, SEE Energy News

 The development of an organized electricity market in this part of Europe is gaining momentum – increase of liquidity, trade volume, transaction value and the number of participants, while new trading platforms are also being offered.
 An increasing number of national exchanges recognize the benefits of national market coupling, primarily in the day ahead segment.